 - A lot of people smoke here and there are ashtrays on outdoor or semi-outdoor terrace tables at restaurants

-- Many smaller places do not accept credit cards
+- Many small places do not accept credit cards

 - Tips are not expected but they are appreciated (around 10% or rounding up); it is best to have cash around for tips as you won’t be able to add a tip with credit card